martyromero/martyromero.github.io/_posts/2018-06-18-my-faith-transition-bullet-point-version.md

 * Coming to the conclusion that the [images of Joseph Smith translating the Book of Mormon](http://www.mrm.org/wp-content/uploads/2017/12/ensign-feb-2001.jpg){:target="_blank"} as are presented by the LDS Church were a type of dishonesty.

-* Turmoil over marrying Beth.
+* Turmoil over marrying my wife.

-* The peaceful feeling I had when I decided to marry Beth.
+* The peaceful feeling I had when I decided to marry my wife.

 **36 - 40 years old**